Generic Name: oxybutynin (ox-i-bu-BUE-ti-nin KLOR-ide)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-oxybutynin may cause a serious type of allergic reaction called angioedema.
+Oxybutynin may cause a serious type of allergic reaction called angioedema.
 Angioedema may be life-threatening and requires immediate medical attention.
-Stop using oxybutynin and seek medical attention right away if you or your child have a rash; itching; a large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs; trouble with breathing; or chest tightness while you are using oxybutynin.
+Call your doctor right away if you or your child have a rash, itching, a large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs, trouble breathing, or chest tightness while you are using oxybutynin.

 Oxybutynin may cause anxiety, confusion, irritability, sleepiness or unusual drowsiness, or hallucinations (seeing, hearing, or feeling things that are not there).
 These symptoms are more likely to occur when you begin taking oxybutynin, or when the dose is increased.
-If you or your child have these symptoms, stop using oxybutynin and tell your doctor right away.
+If you or your child have these symptoms, tell your doctor right away.

 Oxybutynin may make you sweat less, causing your body temperature to increase.
 Use extra care not to become overheated during exercise or hot weather while you or your child are taking oxybutynin, since overheating may result in heat stroke.
 Also, hot baths or saunas may make you feel dizzy or faint while you or your child are taking oxybutynin.